smasher44/healthylaza/README.md

 # Healthylaza
 Type : landing page
 # Note
-This landing page is honestly from a coursera course and personally re-constructed for practice purposes and originally created by Jonas Schedtmann
+This landing page is honestly from a udemy course and personally re-constructed for practice purposes and originally created by Jonas Schedtmann